bsccf/Uni-notes/Mechanics structures and materials/Materials/5 Mechanical Properties/pinning (materials).md

 In a crystalline material, [[dislocations]] can move through the lattice causing plastic deformation.
 Pinning points in a material inhibit [[dislocation motion]], requireing a greater amount of force to be required to overcome the barrier.
 This increases the materials strength and [[yield strength|yield point]].

 There are 3 methods for pinning:
-1) [[point defects|Point defects]], these create stress fields in a material that prevent travelling dislocations from coming into direct contact
+1) [[point defects|Point defects]], these create stress fields in a material that prevent travelling dislocations from coming into direct contact (in the same way like charges repel), these inhibit [[dislocation motion]].
+2) Alloying elements, impurity atoms introduced into a crystal are effectively [[point defects]], so the same rules apply.